bengrunfeld/study-notes/redux.md

 	const store = createStore(combinedReducers, initialState)

-## Get State
+### Store: Get State

-We can always looks at the state of the store by using the `getState()` method.
+We can always look at the state of the store by using the `getState()` method.

 	store.getState()

-By using the `singleReducer` (combinerReducers), our default state will be set from all the default values we set in our reducers.
+By using the `singleReducer` (combinedReducers), our default state will be set from all the default values we set in our reducers.
 So store will use the `singleReducer` (combinedReduers) to calculate the initial state.

-## The Dispatcher
+### Store: The Dispatcher

 The store also has a `dispatcher` that dispatches actions that mutate the `state`.
 The dispatch method expects an action object.
 An action object is just a regular object that has a `type` field, and optionally a `payload`.

+You can call store.dispatch(action) from anywhere in your app, including components and XHR callbacks, or even at scheduled intervals.

-## The Subscribe Method
+### Store: The Subscribe Method

 The store has a subscribe method that allows you to assign callback handlers that are invoked every time state changes.